KingBright/protoc_fullstack/README.md

 ## What in it

-* db source code: currently we use isar as the db backend
+* database related code: currently we use [isar](https://isar.dev/) as the db backend
-* client state management: currently use bloc
+* client state management & business logics : currently use [bloc](https://bloclibrary.dev/)
 * client side code: grpc and glue code to data model and state management code
 * server side code: grpc and glue code to db